scrapy/scrapy/README.md

 I was able to locate the same clause that has not been run.

 #### process_response in scrapy/scrapy/downloadermiddlewares/redirect.py by Roxanne
-My coverage measurement is pretty detailed since as I've explained in `Your own coverage tool` section, if there are many ways to get into a branch (like an or in an if condition) it shows in my matrix.
+My coverage measurement is pretty detailed since as I've explained in `Your own coverage tool` section, if there are many ways to get into a branch (like an or in an if condition) it shows into the coverage array.
 Getting in with the second part of the or condition will not set the array to True at the same place as it would have been set by getting in with the first part of the or condition.

 The main limitation of my tool is that it clutters the code and impacts performance which are two major drawbacks.